-The complaint process allows for an applicant or a candidate in an educator preparation program to seek redress in areas where they feel that the program did not fulfill requirements for certification or actions that the candidate feels are wrong.
-Educator preparation programs may also file a complaint about the actions of other program when it involves a candidate transferring into a program.
+The complaint process allows individuals to seek redress in areas where they feel that the program did not fulfill requirements for certification or for actions that the individual feels are wrong.
+Educator preparation programs may also file a complaint about the actions of other EPP programs when it involves a candidate's transfer into or out of a program.

-Not all complaints fall under the authority of the Texas Education Agency (TEA).
-Complaints should first try to be resolved between the parties.
-TEA has jurisdiction to investigate allegations of non-compliance regarding specific laws and rules, generally related to state and federal requirements.
-Complaints may address educator preparation program requirements listed in the Texas Administrative Code, ethics, fingerprinting, and certification.
+Not all complaints fall under the authority of TEA.
+TEA has jurisdiction to investigate allegations of noncompliance regarding specific laws and rules, generally related to state and federal requirements.
+Complaints may address educator preparation program requirements listed in Texas Administrative Code (TAC) §§ 227, 228, 229, ethics (TAC 247), fingerprinting (TAC §§227, 232) and certification (TAC §§230, 231, 232, 239, 241, 242).
+TEA staff and the SBEC do not have jurisdiction over complaints related to contractual arrangements with an EPP, commercial issues, obtaining a higher grade or credit for training, or seeking reinstatement to an EPP.